xeokit/sdk/packages/sdk/src/formats/xgf/README.md

 ---

-## 9. What XGF does not carry
+## 10. What XGF does not carry

-- **Animation / skinning.** XGF is a static-geometry format.
-Time- varying transforms aren't representable.
+- **Animation / skinning.** XGF stores the transform hierarchy's current state, not time-varying animation tracks or skinning.
 - **Cameras, lights.** The format describes meshes + materials, not the surrounding scene.
 - **NURBS / B-rep / parametric primitives.** Geometry must be